 - Recognised by all the main zoos in New Zealand as the entry-level qualification to work in this industry.

 - 280 hours of work experience at an approved zoological park where you can apply what you've learnt to the practical husbandry of a wide variety of exotic species.

-- Take part in three block courses of up to five days in Auckland, learning crucial skills and gaining knowledge in face-to-face lectures, meeting students from other zoos around New Zealand and attending field trips at Auckland Zoo.
+- Take part in three block courses (each either 5 or six days) in Auckland, learning crucial skills and gaining knowledge in face-to-face lectures, meeting students from other zoos around New Zealand and attending field trips at Auckland Zoo.

 - Lecturers who have many years' experience in the zoo industry and associated disciplines, and continue to work closely with these industries.

 To be eligible for admission, applicants must meet the general, or the discretionary, or the special admission requirements and they must also meet any programme-specific admission requirements.
 Applicants must also meet the English language requirements and may be interviewed.

 All applicants must be at least 16 years of age on the date of the programme’s commencement for the semester in which they wish to enrol (or provide a completed Early Release Exemption form).

 For Level 4 Certificate programmes applicants must have a minimum of 4 years secondary education, and a minimum of 12 NCEA credits at Level 1 in each of at least two subjects, OR a pass in two subjects in New Zealand School Certificate, OR Unitec Certificate in Foundation Studies: Whitinga (Level 2) in a relevant pathway, OR equivalent.

 Applicants must have:

 - attained the age of 20 years on or before the first day of the semester in which study for the Certificate is to commence; and

 - provided sufficient evidence of aptitude or appropriate work or other life experience that would indicate a successful outcome in the qualification.